sthima/tg-profiler/README.rst

 TurboGears Profiler
 ===================

-TurboGears Profiler (tg_profiler) is a TurboGears 1 extension aiming to provide better profiling options to TG applications.
+TurboGears Profiler (tg-profiler) is a TurboGears 1 extension aiming to provide better profiling options to TG applications.
 It focus on lightweight profiling which can be used in production environment, with very little overhead to the application.